-This document is the fifth deliverable of WP2 (Work Package 2) and its scope is to update the curricula and subjects that were used for the development of the research educational and training program in Latvia and the region.
-This deliverable updates the core deliverable of WP2, D2.2 which links strategically the results of D2.1 "Good practices of research, educational and training programs on smart solutions for the interconnection of transportation networks" with D2.3 "Course material on smart solutions for the interconnection of transportation networks" (ALLIANCE, 2016a).
+This document is the eighth deliverable of WP2 (Work Package 2) and its scope is to update the curricula and subjects that were used for the development of the research educational and training program in Latvia and the region.
+This deliverable updates deliverable D2.5 (ALLIANCE, 2017a), which links strategically the results of D2.1 "Good practices of research, educational and training programs on smart solutions for the interconnection of transportation networks" (ALLIANCE, 2016) with D2.7 "Course material on smart solutions for the interconnection of transportation networks" (ALLIANCE, 2017b).

-Following D2.2, the events that took place within the project's phase of knowledge sharing, including the 1st Summer School in 2017 and two train the trainers seminars (section 3), provided feedback that was used to improve and update D2.2.
-In summary, D2.5 presents an updated version of all course material that was used to develop the research educational and training program in Latvia and the region.
-Toward this direction, courses are grouped into three categories: core, freight and passenger.
-Core courses are covered over both Summer schools in 2017 and 2018, while the remaining courses are grouped into "Freight" and "Passenger" courses and are modified to cover freight and passenger interchanges, respectively.
-As a result, the 1st and 2nd Summer school focus on freight and passenger transport interchanges, respectively.
+Following D2.5, the events that took place within the project's phase of knowledge sharing, including the 2nd Summer School in 2018 and a train the trainers' seminar (Section 3), provided feedback that was used to improve and update D2.5.
+In summary, D2.6 presents the final version of all course material that was used to develop the research educational and training program in Latvia and the region.
+Towards this direction, courses are grouped into three categories: core, freight transport and passenger transport.
+Core courses were covered over both Summer Schools in 2017 and 2018, while the remaining courses were grouped into "Freight" and "Passenger" courses and were modified to cover freight and passenger interchanges, respectively.
+As a result, the 1st Summer School focused on freight transport interchanges, and the 2nd one on passenger transport interchanges, accordingly.

 Following the introductory chapter, the subsequent sections of this deliverable include: Chapter 2, which presents the methodology that was followed for the structure of the proposed curricula and presents updated courses.
 Chapter 3 summarizes the program objectives, the organization and the guidelines that are followed towards the development of the curricula and briefly presents the events that have been already been organized.
-Lastly, Chapter 4 updates and outlines the content of each course which is based on collected information from EU educational institutes and partner organizations as well as the leaning outcomes, teaching hours and accreditation points for each course; the final course content of the educational program will be detailed in D2.6.
+Lastly, Chapter 4 updates and outlines the content of each course, which is based on collected information from EU educational institutes and partner organizations as well as the leaning outcomes, teaching hours and accreditation points for each course.

-The designed curricula will be further developed based on target groups' feedback and the courses' final contents will be depicted in the subsequent D2.7.
+The designed curricula are further developed based on target groups' feedback and the courses' final contents are depicted in the subsequent D2.8.